owntone/owntone-server/README_ALSA.md

 If you can hear music played then you are good to use `default` for the server configuration.
 If you can not hear anything from the `aplay` firstly verify (using `alsamixer`) that the sound card is not muted.
 If the card is not muted AND there is no sound you can try the options below to determine the card and mixer for configuring the server.

 ## Automatically Determine ALL relevant the sound card information
-As shown above, `forked-daapd` can help, consider the information that logged:
+As shown above, `owntone-server` can help, consider the information that logged:
 ```
 laudio: Available ALSA playback mixer(s) on hw:0 CARD=Intel (HDA Intel): 'Master' 'Headphone' 'Speaker' 'PCM' 'Mic' 'Beep'
 laudio: Available ALSA playback mixer(s) on hw:1 CARD=E30 (E30): 'E30 '
 laudio: Available ALSA playback mixer(s) on hw:2 CARD=Seri (Plantronics Blackwire 3210 Seri): 'Sidetone' 'Headset'
 ```
-Using the information above, we can see 3 soundcards that we could use with `forked-daap` with the first soundcard having a number of seperate mixer devices (volume control) for headphone and the interal speakers - we'll configure the server to use both these and also the E30 device.
+Using the information above, we can see 3 soundcards that we could use with `owntone-server` with the first soundcard having a number of seperate mixer devices (volume control) for headphone and the interal speakers - we'll configure the server to use both these and also the E30 device.
 The server configuration for theese multiple outputs would be:
 ```
 # using ALSA device alias where possible